- Direct Debit, Paperless Direct Debit, Scheme Rules

-A Direct Debit Review – 2020 so far
+Direct Debit rule changes review – 2020

-2020 – A Direct Debit Review
+2020 – A DIRECT DEBIT REVIEW

 Blog by Sarah Cottee, Training Manager

-- Changes to the Paperless Direct Debit sign up process – The rule requiring an automated link between a Paperless Direct Debit Service User and their outsourcing agent has been changed to a best practice recommendation.
+Changes to the Paperless Direct Debit sign-up process – The rule requiring an automated link between a Paperless Direct Debit Service User and their outsourcing agent has been changed to a best-practice recommendation.

-- Changing existing Direct Debits and Error Recovery – The rules have been updated to mandate corrective action by the Service User where the majority of a Direct Debit file has been submitted in error.
-To ensure that the payers are not adversely impacted the Service User must undertake one of several recovery activities (in agreement with their sponsoring payment service Provider).
+Changing existing Direct Debits and Error Recovery – The rules have been updated to mandate corrective action by the Service User where the majority of a Direct Debit file has been submitted in error.
+To ensure that the Payers are not adversely impacted, the Service User must undertake one of several recovery activities (in agreement with their sponsoring payment service provider).
 The rules also now highlight options of what to do if it has not been possible to extract the file before it is processed by the Bacs.

-I still remember thinking in February that Covid wouldn’t hit the UK or have a big impact if it did.
+I still remember thinking in February that Covid wouldn’t hit the UK, or have a big impact if it did.
 How wrong we were!
 At Clear Direct Debit we spent time helping organisations review their contingency planning – see our blog for useful information you may require in an emergency.
-Don’t forget when it comes to Direct Debit the best back up plan you can have is linking to a Contingency Bureau.
-This means you can continue with your current processing solution but if something goes wrong you have a plan B. Issues that could impact include:
+Don’t forget, when it comes to Direct Debit the best back-up plan you can have is linking to a Contingency Bureau.
+This means you can continue with your current processing solution but if something goes wrong, you have a plan B. Issues that could impact include:

-– your Smart Card breaks or expires
+– your smart card breaks or expires

 – you cannot access your office (lockdown)

-– you cannot access your current processing solution remotely,
+– you cannot access your current processing solution remotely

 For further details about our Bureau contingency offering please see our website.

 As the public reacted to news about Covid-19 and lockdown, fuelled by media prompts for people to check their spending, we saw a significant increase in cancelled Direct Debits.
-Many payers went onto their online banking and started cancelling everything.
+Many Payers went onto their online banking and started cancelling everything.
 This caused an increased workload and concern for many Service Users.
 For advice on dealing with cancellations and what actions you can take, see our blog about Cancelled Direct Debits.

-April – AUDDIS
+APRIL – AUDDIS

 Bacs decided to help out Service Users who usually collect annually by temporarily extending the standard Direct Debit Dormancy period.
-From the 29th June 2020 the minimum Dormancy period (the amount of time after which a Direct Debit will expire if not used) for all Service Users was increased to 24 months.
+From 29 June 2020 the minimum Dormancy period (the amount of time after which a Direct Debit will expire if not used) for all Service Users was increased to 24 months.
 This meant that if you put your annual Direct Debits on hold, you wouldn’t run the risk of them expiring.

 We saw a significant increase in enquiries regarding moving to Paperless Direct Debits.
 Lockdown highlighted the difficulties inherent with a paper-based Direct Debit system.
 As offices and mail houses were closed – interrupting the flow of paper Direct Debit Instructions (DDI) – many organisations decided to embrace the move to Paperless in case of further lockdowns.
 For those organisations that have yet to do so, here is more info about why Paperless Direct Debits might be suitable for you.
 Remember – we can also offer Paperless consultancy services to assist you in this process.

-In July Bacs also released their newsletter “Are you prepared for your well-earned break?”
+In July, Bacs also released their newsletter, Are you prepared for your well-earned break?
 The newsletter highlighted how recent easing of lockdown restrictions had allowed many to consider travel plans and holidays once more.
 This really drove home the message about how vitally important it is that:

-– all staff members are fully trained and up-to-date with their Direct Debit knowledge
+– all staff members are fully trained and up to date with their Direct Debit knowledge

-Since the start of March the number of Direct Debit questions we have received from Service Users has increased considerably.
+Since the start of March, the number of Direct Debit questions we have received from Service Users has increased considerably, which is perhaps not surprising considering the changing Direct Debit rules.
 The disruption brought by the COVID-19 lockdown and associated changes to working environments and processes has resulted in uncertainty – and even panic – for some, with confidence in their Direct Debit knowledge going out the window!